IHS Campus Parking Rules and Regulations

 1. General Rules

 Parking on IHSC property is permitted for IHSC business only.
 The purchase of a parking permit provides the privilege of parking on campus.
-Given the limited number of spaces, a parking space is not guaranteed.
 The inability to find a legal parking space does not excuse illegal parking.

 Parking on IHSC property is permitted only in parking lots and designated areas.
 Vehicles must be parked entirely within a marked space.
 Absence of a marked space indicates NO PARKING.

-The person who has registered the vehicle with Seton Hall University and IHSC, regardless of the driver or owner of the vehicle, assumes responsibility for all outstanding university parking violations issued to a vehicle.
+The person who has registered the vehicle with IHSC, regardless of the driver or owner of the vehicle, assumes responsibility for all outstanding university parking violations issued to a vehicle.
 Violations issued to a vehicle not registered with Parking Services may be investigated through state motor vehicle and other agencies.
-Students, Faculty Members and Staff are responsible for violations incurred by their guests.
+Students, Faculty Members and Staff are responsible for violations incurred by their visitors.

 State registration laws must be followed while parked on IHSC property.
 Permits are issued for registered vehicles only.
 Use of a permit on an unregistered vehicle without valid state license plates will result in the removal of that vehicle at the owner's expense.

 ALL vehicles with unpaid tickets may be booted and/or towed without notice at the owner's expense.
 Once booted or towed the right to appeal is forfeited.
 Campus parking privileges may also be suspended.
 Unpaid tickets will result in denial of the privilege to register a vehicle to park on campus.
-Additionally, for students; outstanding citations will be assessed through their Bursar account; pursuant to IHSC policy, outstanding balances may hold academic registration, transcripts, and/or diplomas.
-For faculty and employees outstanding citations will be assessed through Human Resources and may result in payroll deduction.
+Additionally, for students; outstanding citations will be assessed through the IHSC Public Safety Office pursuant to IHSC policy, outstanding balances may hold academic registration, transcripts, and/or diplomas.
+Faculty and employees outstanding citations will be assessed through Human Resources and must be paid at the IHSC Public Safety Office.

 No overnight parking is permitted at IHSC unless previously authorized.